Tourism in Abruzzo: Coastal and Beach tourism

-The coast in Abruzzo extends for 129 kilometers, is nationally known as a tourist bathing resorts Montesilvano, Pineto, Roseto degli Abruzzi, Giulianova, Alba Adriatica, Tortoreto, Francavilla al Mare, Ortona, Vasto, Martinsicuro, Silvi Marina, and finally the Trabocchi Coast is not only famous for the sea but also for the ancient fishing machines Abruzzo still visible and can be visited by tourists along the coast, many of these centers, tourist resorts have the privilege and prestige of being appointed Blue Flag beach for water quality and services.
+The coast in Abruzzo extends for 129 kilometers; the north-eastern part of the Abruzzo coast and in particular the Teramo stretch is called Costa Giardino and passes through and includes municipalities such as equipped tourist seaside resorts such Pineto, Roseto degli Abruzzi, Giulianova, Alba Adriatica, Tortoreto, Martinsicuro, Silvi Marina,.
+The south-eastern part includes many centers of the Trabocchi Coast such as Ortona, San Vito Chietino, Fossacesia, Torino di Sangro, Casalbordino, Vasto and San Salvo, known not only for the sea but also for the ancient Abruzzo fishing machines still visible and visitable by tourists along the coast — is not only famous for the sea but also for the ancient fishing machines Abruzzo still visible and can be visited by tourists along the coast, many of these centers, tourist resorts have the privilege and prestige of being appointed Blue Flag beach for water quality and services.
 With regard to this type of tourism are many activities that you can do: sailing, windsurfing and kite surfing, canoeing, fishing, boating (including jet skiing and water skiing), fishing and underwater photography, scuba diving, snorkeling, horseback riding, golf, mountain biking, cycling, motorcycle racing, motocross and off-road, kayaking.